-- 1. IDCW distribution tax is abolished w.e.f.
+1. IDCW distribution tax is abolished w.e.f.
 1st April 2020.
-Accordingly, IDCW will be taxed in the hands of investor.
-Section 194K is introduced in order to deduct tax on IDCW. - [®]Tax is not deductible if cumulative IDCW income in respect of units of a mutual fund is below Rs.
-5000/- in a financial year - @@ If PAN is not provided/ invalid, the base tax is further increased by surcharge at the following rates: - a.
-15% where total income exceeds Rs.
-1 Cr but does not exceed Rs.
-2 Crs - b.
-10% where total income exceeds Rs.
-50 lakhs but does not exceed Rs.
-1 Crs
+Accordingly, IDCW will be taxed in the hands of investors.
+Section 194K is introduced to deduct tax on IDCW.

+®Tax is not deductible if cumulative IDCW income in respect of units of a mutual fund is below Rs.
+10,000/- in a financial year

-2. Finance Act, 2020 has capped maximum surcharge at 15% w.r.t.
-WHT on IDCW paid to non-resident non-corporate investors (namely individual, HUF, AOP, BOI, artificial judicial person etc.)
+- 2. The Finance Act, 2020 has capped maximum surcharge at 15% w.r.t.
+WHT on IDCW paid to non-resident non-corporate investors (namely individual, HUF, AOP, BOI, artificial judicial person etc. - 3.
+Withholding taxes under section 195 are applicable on capital gain arising to non-resident. - 4. # In case of Individual/HUF taxable at 30% assuming the assessee falls under highest tax bracket